erda-project/docs/docs/en/next/manual/cli/use.md

 :::tip Tips

-The session will be saved after successful login.
-You need to login again if the session expires.
+The session will be saved after successful login, and you need to login again if the session expires.

 :::

-## Application Deployment
+## Local Development

-### Code Preparation
+### Project Preparation

 :::warning Warning